 A game is a series of interesting decisions made in pursuit of a goal.
 What is that goal?

 - Reduce life to zero?
 This is the classic TCG model.
+It's direct, intuitive, and creates clear tension.

 Your win condition shapes all player behavior.
 Make sure the path to victory aligns with your Player Fantasy.